 Indication of dietary needs should be communicated through online registration at least two weeks before your arrival at camp.
 This includes food allergies or an individual who requires a special diet.
-A copy of the camp menu will be available by December 1, 2017.
+A copy of the camp menu will be available at GoScoutCamping.org.